Calling Test

 You Were Created

-"So God created mankind in his own image, in the image of God he created them."
+"So God created man in his own image, in the image of God created he him."
 (Genesis 1:27)

 You Were Created by God